Scaling limits with a removal of ultraviolet cutoffs for semi-relativistic particles system coupled to a scalar Bose

 \begin{quote} \textbf{Abstract}.
-The system of semi-relativistic particles coupled to a scalar bose field is investigated.
-A renormalized Hamiltonian is defined by subtracting a divergent term from the total Hamiltonian.
-We consider taking the scaling limit and removing the ultraviolet cutoffs simultaneously for the renormalized Hamiltonian.
-By applying an abstract scaling limit theory on self-adjoint operators, we derive the Yukawa potential as an effective potential of semi-relativistic particles. \\
+The system of semi-relativistic particles coupled to a scalar Bose field is considered.
+A scaled total Hamiltonian for the system is a self-adjoint operator on a tensor product of a square-integrable function space and a boson Fock space.
+We consider the strong resolvent limit of a renormalized Hamiltonian, which is defined by subtracting a divergent term from the scaled total Hamiltonian.
+Applying an abstract scaling limit theory and a unitary transformation, we derive the Yukawa potential and Coulomb potential as effective potentials. \\